Josephjohn1994/Magento-Cypress-Cucumber/README.md

 npx cypress open
 This will open the Cypress test runner.
 You can select and run the tests from the Cypress interface.

-2. Run tests in Headless Mode:
-If you want to run the tests in headless mode (without the GUI), use the following command:

-bash
-Copy code
-npx cypress run
-This will run all the tests in headless mode and output the results in the terminal.

 Test Structure
 The test cases are written using Cucumber syntax (Gherkin) and are located in the following structure: